moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/storm-program/_index.md

 ### Top 5 Risks

-The Security Division's "Top 5 Risks" are established during annual risk assessment activities and are reported upon quarterly as resources allow via the SRQ.
+The Security Division's "Top 5 Risks" are established during annual risk assessment (ARA) activities and are reported upon quarterly as resources allow via the SRQ.
 Security Leadership leverages these Top 5 Risks when conducting short and long-term strategic planning activities.
 We intend to support remediation through assisting with treatment activities and performing design and operating effectives assurance testing on key remediation activities.

 #### Long-Term Risk Treatment Planning